uclaacm/tla-dev-intern-training-w24/week-9-accessibility/README.md

-# Accessibility and Best Practices
+# Accessibility and Best Practices <!-- omit in toc -->

 *Note: this writeup + live demo is copied over from our [Summer Learning Lab Crash Course](https://github.com/uclaacm/learning-lab-crash-course-su20/tree/master/13-accessibility), where our friend Karen ran an [accessibility demo](https://github.com/electricdinosaurs/accessibility-demo)!*

 ## Overview